 A variety of sports activities are held throughout the school year and children with special educational needs and disabilities are encouraged to participate.
 Every child is also actively encouraged to participate fully in all school activities, for example school productions and school clubs.

 Additional support is provided for children requiring emotional and social development in the form of social skills groups, friendship groups and nurture groups

+Resource bases and internal school provisions to meet the needs of children who find it difficult to access a mainstream classroom.
+Several schools have internal SEND provisions and the trust has one local authority resource base for children with SEMH and ASD needs and one HCAT provision for children with SEMH needs.

 For further information specific to the school see the School’s SEND Information Report